ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-5-methods-return.rst

 - Non-void methods are methods that return values.

-- Non-void methods typically do not have side effects, and are called purely for the value they return.
+- Non-void methods typically do not have effects, and are called purely for the value they return.

 - It is up to the caller of a non-void method to do something with the return value, such as assigning it to a variable or using it as part of an